John Wayne: 1960s

 In 1964, Wayne played the leading role in Hathaway's Circus World with Claudia Cardinale and Rita Hayworth.

-In 1965, Wayne played the brief cameo role of a centurion in George Stevens's The Greatest Story Ever Told.
+In 1965, Wayne appeared in a brief cameo as a centurion in George Stevens's The Greatest Story Ever Told.
 On April 6, he shared the screen with Kirk Douglas and Patricia Neal in Otto Preminger's In Harm's Way.
 On June 13, he acted in Hathaway's The Sons of Katie Elder with Dean Martin.

-In 1966, Wayne appeared in a cameo role for Melville Shavelson's Cast a Giant Shadow starring Douglas.
+In 1966, Wayne appeared in a cameo for Melville Shavelson's Cast a Giant Shadow, starring Douglas.

-In 1967, Wayne played the lead in Burt Kennedy's The War Wagon with Douglas as the second lead.
-His second movie that year, Hawks' El Dorado, a highly successful partial remake of Rio Bravo with Robert Mitchum playing Martin's original role, premiered on June 7.
+In 1967, Wayne played the lead in Burt Kennedy's The War Wagon, with Douglas as the second lead.
+His second film that year, Hawks' El Dorado, a successful partial remake of Rio Bravo with Robert Mitchum in Dean Martin's original role, premiered on June 7.

-In 1968, Wayne co-directed with Ray Kellogg The Green Berets, the only major film made during the Vietnam War in support of the war.
-Wayne wanted to make this movie because at that time Hollywood had little interest in making movies about the Vietnam War.
-During the filming of The Green Berets, the Degar or Montagnard people of Vietnam's Central Highlands, fierce fighters against communism, bestowed on Wayne a brass bracelet that he wore in the film and all subsequent films.
-Also that year, Wayne played the lead in Andrew V. McLaglen's Hellfighters, a film about the crews who put out oil rig fires.
+In 1968, Wayne co-directed The Green Berets with Ray Kellogg, the only major film made during the Vietnam War in support of the war.
+Wayne wanted to make the film because Hollywood had little interest in Vietnam War subjects at the time.
+During filming, the Degar (Montagnard) people of Vietnam's Central Highlands, fierce fighters against communism, gave Wayne a brass bracelet that he wore in the film and in all subsequent films.
+Also in 1968, Wayne played the lead in McLaglen's Hellfighters, a film about crews who extinguish oil‑rig fires.
 Katharine Ross played a supporting role.

 On June 13, 1969, Hathaway's True Grit premiered.
 For his role as Rooster Cogburn, Wayne won the Best Actor Oscar at the 42nd Academy Awards.
-In November of that year another film starring Wayne was released, Andrew V. McLaglen's The Undefeated with Rock Hudson.
+In November, McLaglen's The Undefeated, co starring Rock Hudson, was released.